junobuild/docs/docs/roadmap.md

 To support growth and foster new ideas, we aim to make various infrastructure improvements, including:

 - Upgrading satellites overall available memory, starting with 64 GB
-- Enabling the implementation of backend functions in response to events triggered in satellites
+- Enabling the implementation of backend functions ("serverless functions") in response to events triggered in satellites
 - Replacing quick queries with certified calls by default
 - Automatically topping up mission control and satellites
 - Providing real-time data updates